jibraniqbal666/Pixl/README.md

 You can see the example with brightness, contrast, saturation with seekbar, given the value 0-100%

+   Add support for API-19 add this to you build.gradle

+	android {
+		defaultConfig {
+			...
+			renderscriptTargetApi 19
+        		renderscriptSupportModeEnabled true
+		}
+	}
    Intialization

 	  val pixl = Pixl(context)